Multiscale Modeling of Vacancy-Cluster Interactions and Solute Clustering Kinetics in Multicomponent Alloys: Results

-Although Eq.~\ref{eq:vac_eq_res} offers a refined estimate of the equilibrium residual vacancy concentration, the vacancy concentration during quenching remains far from equilibrium due to rapid kinetic processes.
+Although Eq.~\ref{eq:vac_eq_res} offers a refined estimate of the equilibrium residual vacancy concentration in the Al matrix, the vacancy concentration during quenching remains far from equilibrium due to rapid kinetic processes.
 Recent computational and experimental studies~\cite{wang2024modelling,chen2025using} have demonstrated that vacancy supersaturation can persist for several hours to days ($\sim10^{5}$-$10^{6}$ seconds) in regions far from \acp{GB}.
 Therefore, we focus on the interactions between vacancies and both solute atoms and solute clusters, while assuming that the total vacancy concentration remains constant during quenching in large-grained regions.
 The expression for the dynamic vacancy concentration is given by:

-where the numerator and denominator represent the total probability of finding vacancies in all lattice sites of the Al matrix and in all lattice sites of the entire alloy, respectively, where $E_{\text{bind}}^{\text{site}}$ is the vacancy binding energy of each lattice site.
+where the numerator and denominator represent the total probability of finding vacancies in all lattice sites of the Al matrix and in all lattice sites of the entire alloy, respectively, with $E_{\text{bind}}^{\text{site}}$ as the vacancy binding energy at the corresponding site.
 It is important to note that the local binding energy of sites in the pure Al matrix is defined to be zero.
 By substituting the effective cluster binding energy, $\tilde{E}_{\text{bind}}^{\text{clu}}$, for $E_{\text{bind}}^{\text{site}}$ for each site belong to clusters, Eq.~\ref{eq:vac_dyn_res1} can be reformulated as: